-Over the last few years we’ve upgraded many of our small appliances and other things around the house.
+Over the last few years, we’ve upgraded many of our small appliances and other things around the house.
 Some things, like old pots and pans, have been relegated to our bin of camping gear.
-That’s fine since it will still fulfil a purpose.
-However, we have an old toaster, coffee pot and many more items that we’ll try to sell with a garage sale in the summer.
+That’s fine since it will still fulfill a purpose.
+However, we have an old toaster, coffee pot, and many more items that we’ll try to sell with a garage sale in the summer.
 Since we’ll have had 6 months of trying to sell items through the online sites above, any stuff still remaining we’ll add to the garage sale.

 I have some spare computer parts I no longer need.
 If I have enough parts to put a complete computer together, I’ll do that and then find somewhere I can donate it to that can get some use out of it.
 Any remaining parts I’ll take down to our eco-station so it can be properly recycled.

 And finally, some of our crap is just trash.
 It’s not worth selling, not useful as a donation, and can’t be recycled.
 If you really want to declutter your life, sometimes you’ll just have to grab a big garbage bag and start tossing things in!